Moddable-OpenSource/moddable/documentation/pins/pins.md

 The `write` function sets the pin to `Digital.Output` mode and its value to either 0 or 1.
 The default port is used.

+### constructor(dictionary)
 ### constructor([port], pin, mode)

-The Digital constructor establishes a connection to the GPIO pin specified by the `port` and `pin` arguments.
+The Digital constructor establishes a connection to the GPIO pin specified.
+There are two ways to configure the pin, by passing a dictionary or by passing separate arguments.

+When using a dictionary, the `pin` and `mode` property are required.
+The port property is optional, with a default value of `NULL`.

+	let pin = new Digital({pin: 4, mode: Digital.Input});

+When providing separate arguments, the  `port` and `pin` arguments specify the pin.
 If the port is not provided, the default port (`NULL`) is used.
 The `mode` parameters is passed to the instance's `mode` function to configure the GPIO hardware.

+	let pin = new Digital(4, Digital.Input);

 ### mode(mode)